 #13 – AZUMA-YAMA

-“Oh baby, I don’t want to die.
+“Oh maaaaaan, I don’t want to die.
 I don’t want to die.
 I don’t want to die…”

 I floated through a white universe.
-Cloud clung to mountainside like I clung to my seat.
+Like the cloud clinging to the mountainside, I clung to my ropeway seat.
 Empty Perspex bubble after bubble came floating at me out of the glug on the descending cable.
 It seemed like I was to be the only twit out on the mountain that day.
 After its Sunday off, tsuyu – the rainy season – was back in business.
 Weather reports heralded a cloudy morning followed by a wretchedly wet afternoon.
-Optimum hiking conditions they weren’t, but the budget had been blown out in Bandai-esque proportions and the last pay check from my previous life had been deposited into the bank two weeks previously.
+Optimum hiking conditions they weren’t, but the budget had been blown out in Bandai-esque proportions and the last paycheck from my previous life had been deposited into the bank two weeks previously.
 Financially speaking, everything was downhill from then on.
 So onwards and upwards it was on that ugly Monday morning; rain, hail or Armageddon be damned.

 Out of the top gondola station, manned by a single attendant, I stood peering through the cloud, attempting to make out the pathway leading up a ski run.
 Some six hundred vertical metres had yet to be negotiated.
 I should have stayed in bed.